-Seconded teacher positions (adjunct teaching professors) are advertised through the TEO.
+Seconded teacher positions (adjunct teaching professors) are advertised through the Teacher Education Office.

 If you are currently teaching in British Columbia, hold a graduate degree (minimum MA/MEd), and are interested in secondment, please check this website for postings.
 Please note: some positions are designated for particular school districts.